ambiso/future_without_async/README.md

 }
 ```

-The effort is complicated by Rust not supporting self-referential structs.
+The effort fairly involved since you cannot name the lifetime of another struct member.
+Therefore, `unsafe` is needed to circumvent the restrictions of `!Unpin`.

 ## Thanks